dougeby/IntuneDocs/intune-user-help/existing-company-email-account-found.md

 # An existing company email account was found

 You've already got an email account with your organization or company, and now you want to access that account on your mobile device.
-Your IT admin needs your help to keep your email access secure on its journey from the person who sent it to your device.
+Your company support needs your help to keep your email access secure on its journey from the person who sent it to your device.
 Your current email may have worked, but taking these steps will keep your information safer.

 1. Find the **Settings** for your device and remove the connection you previously set up to your company email.